-Neo4j is developed by Neo Technology, Inc. It is used by thousands of organisations, including more than 50 of the Global 2000, in mission-critical production applications.
+Neo4j is used by thousands of organisations, including more than 50 of the Global 2000, in mission-critical production applications.

 What does Neo4j Look Like?

 Neo4j stores and presents data in the form of a graph.
 Data is represented by nodes and relationships between those nodes.

 Neo4j databases (as with any graph database) are a lot different to relational databases such as MS Access, SQL Server, MySQL, etc. Relational databases use tables, rows, and columns to store data.
 They also present data in a tabular fashion.